shalloe99/zk2487.github.io/_gallery/ocean.md

     Islanders' migration and the oceans: From hopes to fears?
 </div>

-This paper explores islanders' hopes and fears for migration and non-migration, highlighting the role of the ocean.
+This piece intend to express islanders' hopes and fears for migration and non-migration, highlighting the role of the ocean.